What Is The Difference Between Vintage, Antique, and Estate Jewelry

 Antique jewelry, on the other hand, is typically used to describe pieces that are 100 years old or older.
 This term is often employed to categorize jewelry from the Georgian, Victorian, Edwardian, and Art Deco eras, each of which exhibits distinct design elements and artistic movements.
 Antique jewelry's allure goes beyond its age; it is characterized by a rich array of components and construction techniques that showcase the craftsmanship of bygone eras.

-When delving into the realm of antique jewelry, the specific era can hold the key to understanding its unique attributes.
-Georgian jewelry, for instance, is known for its intricate metalwork and closed-back settings, and the use of precious gemstones like diamonds and pearls, often set in silver and gold.
+Georgian jewelry, typically dated from 1714 to 1837 for instance, is known for its intricate metalwork and closed-back settings.
+It is also known for the use of precious gemstones like diamonds and pearls, often set in silver and gold.
 One particular theme to look out for with Georgian jewelry is the cluster ring.

 In addition to these era-specific elements, antique jewelry may also bear hallmarks, engravings, or maker's marks, all of which can provide valuable insights into its origin and history.
 By understanding the nuances of these historical periods and examining the craftsmanship and details of antique jewelry, you can truly appreciate the artistry and timeless beauty of these unique pieces from the past.
 We strongly suggest visiting your local antique mall or sale and asking to hold pieces of interest of you to get a feel for period jewelry as it differs from modern jewelry.